eclipse-sumo/sumo/docs/web/docs/Models/Electric.md

 SUMO can be used together with the battery device when setting the `<vType>`-parameter `emissionClass="Energy/unknown"`.

+## Tracking fuel consumption for non-electrical vehicles

+By setting option **--device.battery.track-fuel**, equipped vehicles will monitor their fuel level based on the fuel consumption of their respective emission class.
+All capacity values are then interpreted as ml instead of Wh.
+Also, the chargingStation power is re-interpreted as ml/s when charging fuel.

 ## TraCI

 The internal state of the battery device can be accessed directly using